Ernesto Villegas

 Ernesto Emilio Villegas Poljak is a journalist, politician, and writer from Venezuela.
+He has served as the Minister of Culture.

 Biography

 Ernesto Villegas was born in Caracas in 1970.
 He is the youngest of eight children, two of them, Mario and Vladimir, Alice, Clara, Esperanza, Tatiana and Asia.

 He is the son of Cruz Villegas, head union communist, confined to the Amazon jungle during the dictatorship of Marcos Pérez Jiménez, and former president of the United Workers of Venezuela (CUTV) and vice president of the World Federation of Trade Unions.
 His mother, Maja Poljak was Jewish and a Communist social activist and photographer born in Zagreb, Croatia, formerly Yugoslavia.

 Villegas graduated as a journalist from Central University of Venezuela.
 He had worked in media such as newspapers Economía Hoy, El Nuevo País, El Universal and Quinto Día, En Confianza, Despertó Venezuela and Toda Venezuela of Venezolana de Televisión.
 He was the editor of the newspaper Ciudad Caracas.

 He was the Minister of Popular Power for Communication and Information from October 2012 until August 2013.
 Later, he was appointed as Minister of State for the Revolutionary Transformation of Greater Caracas since December 2013.
 From October 2014 to May 2015, he was the Head of Government for the Venezuelan Capital District.